 Generalization of symptoms occurs such that multiple organ-system complaints are involved.
 Invariably these include symptoms referable to the central nervous system such as fatigue, confusion, headache, etc.

-Generalization of precipitants occurs such that low levels of chemically diverse agents become capable of ...
+Generalization of precipitants occurs such that low levels of chemically diverse agents become ...